$3,100,000Pressure sore death

 Economic Damages

-Economic damages are designed to cover the direct financial costs associated with developing and treating bedsores.
+Economic damages cover the direct financial costs associated with developing and treating bedsores.
 These damages often include medical expenses, long-term care, and other costs tied to the resident’s recovery.

 Non-Economic Damages